Viewable With ANY Browser

 My Hill is now landscaped according to recommendations from the geotechnical engineer and the Ventura County Public Works Agency (which provided an extensive plant list).
 Two negative recommendations are iceplant and trees.
 Iceplant (which used to be highly recommended on slopes) is now discouraged because it becomes very heavy when thoroughly watered, but its roots do not go sufficiently deep to hold it in place.
 It will not only slide down a hill but may also carry the surface of the hill with it.
 Trees do root deeply; however, they rock back and forth when the wind blows, breaking up the surface soil around their trunks.
 During a heavy rainfall, water will penetrate too quickly to the subsoil, leading to a surface failure.

 As required by Public Works Agency, My Hill is planted with a ground cover, a mix of white and purple African daisy (Osteospermum fruticosum) and English ivy (Hedera helix).
-While all this was getting established, I seeded nasturtiums (Tropaeolum majus) on the bottom half of the slope.
 My hope is that the ground cover will grow into the V-ditches and hide them.
 However, I will have to keep the bottom of the cross-slope V-ditch clear.
 The ground cover in the down-slope V-ditch will trap leaves that would otherwise clog the drain in the catch box.

 About a fourth of the way up from the bottom and a third of the way in from each side, a grape vine was planted.
-On the west is 'Perlette' (white); on the east is 'Black Monukka' (red).
-Both are seedless and quite good.
-Just below the cross-slope V-ditch and to the right of the down-slope V-ditch is a third grape vine, 'Flame'.
+On the east is 'Perlette' (white); on the west is 'Black Monukka' (red).
+Just below the cross-slope V-ditch at the top of My Hill and to the right of the down-slope V-ditch is a third grape vine, 'Flame'.
+All three are Vitis vinifera, European grapes that were obtained as rooted cuttings instead of grafted onto American rootstocks.
+Their fruit is seedless, sweet, and quite good.
 These are supported by steel posts and wire rope.
 In the winter, the grape vines are pruned to grow along the wire rope.
 In the summer, the new shoots are tied to the wire rope and trained along it.

 Valid HTML 4.01